 Needless to say, we didn’t see everything at Disney World, but given the spell the Magic Kingdom and New Fantasyland cast on my family, it won’t be long before we’re back again.

-Question: What is your favorite Disney attraction?
+Join the conversation: What is your favorite Disney attraction?

 Disclosure: Walt Disney World paid for my travel and accomodations.
 All opinions are my own.